 For the 2025 Roadmap, OeHI designed a strategy to hear from health care providers, community-based organizations, community members, and state agencies.
+This strategy aimed to connect with various audiences across the state and partnered with local, trusted organizations.

 The OeHI team created three question sets for each audience - one for health care providers and health care staff, one for community-based organization staff, and one for community members.
-These question sets were tailored to each of the three audiences, focusing on health IT barriers and facilitators, social health information collection and processes, telehealth, and information sharing.
-The OeHI team also created an application process to recruit organizations across the state to host listening sessions with health care providers, community-based organizations, and/or community members, reaching more than 500 Coloradans during 26 listening sessions with 22 organizations, which received a total of \$126,000 for their efforts.
+These question sets were tailored to each of the three audiences, focusing on health IT barriers and facilitators, community health information collection and processes, telehealth, and information sharing.
+The OeHI team also created an application process to recruit organizations across the state to host listening sessions with health care providers, communitybased organizations, and/or community members, reaching more than 500 Coloradans during 26 listening sessions with 22 organizations, which received a total of \$126,000 for their efforts.

-In addition to funding organizations to host listening sessions, the OeHI team conducted 45 inperson listening sessions with health care providers and staff across Colorado.
+In addition to funding organizations to host listening sessions, the OeHI team conducted 45 in-person listening sessions with health care providers and staff across Colorado.